-Proposed projects that meet the minimum application and underwriting requirements will be scored based on the criteria described below.
-Proposed projects must meet the minimum score of 130 points (60 for private activity bond projects), which are earned in the primary and secondary criteria.
+Proposed projects that meet the minimum Application and underwriting requirements will be scored based on the criteria described below.
+Proposed projects must meet the minimum score of 130 points (80 points for 4 Percent Federal Credit projects), which are earned in the primary and secondary criteria.
 These criteria are explained in more detail below.

-- 1. Primary Selection Criteria A proposed project must earn points in both of the primary selection criteria (low-income targeting and low-income use period) to be eligible for credits in Colorado. - Secondary Selection Criteria Proposals earning points under both primary selection criteria will also be evaluated based on the secondary selection criteria, which relate to area housing needs, project characteristics, project location, sponsor characteristics, tenant population characteristics, and public housing waiting lists.
+- 1. Primary Selection Criteria A proposed project must earn points in both of the primary selection criteria (low-income targeting and low-income use period) to be eligible for Tax Credits in Colorado. - 2.
+Secondary Selection Criteria Proposals earning points under both primary selection criteria will also be evaluated based on the secondary selection criteria, which relate to area housing needs, project characteristics, project location, Applicant characteristics, tenant population characteristics, and public housing waiting lists.

-Regardless of numerical ranking, the scoring does not operate to vest in an applicant or project any right or reservation or allocation of tax credits in any amount.
-CHFA will in all instances reserve and allocate tax credits consistent with its sound and reasonable judgment, prudent business practices, and the exercise of its discretion.
-Specifically, but without limiting the generality of the foregoing, CHFA reserves the right not to reserve or allocate tax credits to any applicant or project, regardless of that applicant's point ranking, if the CHFA Executive Director/CEO or delegated designee determines, in their sole and absolute discretion, that (i) a reservation or allocation for such applicant or project does not further the purpose and goals set forth in Section 2 hereof, (ii) the applicant's proposed project is not financially feasible or viable, or (iii) there is not a substantial likelihood that the project will be able to meet the requirements for carryover or final allocation in a timely manner.
-For purposes of these determinations, the information that may be considered includes, but is not limited to, comments of officials of local governmental jurisdictions, the market appropriateness of the project, market information from sources other than the submitted market study, and the sponsor's (including any principal's) prior experience and performance with Colorado's and other states' affordable housing programs and federal or other states' affordable housing programs.
-The prior performance considered would include, but is not limited to, progress made with previous tax credit reservations, project compliance, and payment of monitoring fees.
+Regardless of numerical ranking, the scoring does not operate to vest in an Applicant or project any right or reservation or Allocation of Tax Credits in any amount.
+CHFA will in all instances reserve and allocate Tax Credits consistent with its sound and reasonable judgment, prudent business practices, and the exercise of its discretion.
+Specifically, but without limiting the generality of the foregoing, CHFA reserves the right not to reserve or allocate Tax Credits to any Applicant or project, regardless of that Applicant's point ranking, if the Executive Director or delegated designee determines, in their sole and absolute discretion, that (i) a reservation or Allocation for such Applicant or project does not further the purpose and goals set forth in Section 2 of the QAP, (ii) the Applicant's proposed project is not financially feasible or viable, or (iii) there is not a substantial likelihood that the project will be able to meet the requirements for Carryover or Final Allocation in a timely manner.
+For purposes of these determinations, the information that may be considered includes, but is not limited to, project characteristics as they relate to CHFA's Guiding Principles and Criteria for Approval.

-5.A Primary Selection Criteria
+Primary Selection Criteria